nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * `XXXXXXX` is a 7-digit serial number
   * `#` is a letter from A to Z
 * There is no cross validation of birthdate against NRIC (There are no checks for the birth year in first 2 digits of NRIC)

+#### Index
+Indexes are natural numbers (numbers used for counting) that are used for numbering persons in a list.
+* An index must be a positive integer (E.g. 1, 2, 3, …​)

 #### Phone number
 The phone number of a person.